Adult Learn to Swim Program (ALTS)

 Pacific Masters Swimming - Adult Learn to Swim Committee

-Kim Elsbach (chair) Davis Aquatic Masters, kdelsbach@ucdavis.edu
+Kim Elsbach (chair) Get Fit Davis Masters, kdelsbach@ucdavis.edu

 Susan Collins, Walnut Creek Masters, smcollins74@gmail.com